nsantini/perihelion/README.md

 - Run `cargo install nj-cli`
 - Inside the node folder `node_modules/ssb-validate2-rsjs-node`, run `npm run build`
 - Then you will be able to run Perihelion without issues

+## Using with Docker

+A `docker-compose.yml` file is provided.

+Note that this setup uses Caddy with only local certs so you'll have to bypass the insecure domain cert locally.
+Actual certs should be set up for a public instance.

+### Running in Dev Mode

+- Install packages: `docker-compose run --rm dev npm install`
+- Run app: `docker-compose up dev -d` Or remove `-d` for console output.
+- Access the app at `https://perihelion.lvh.me/`

+### Running in Production Mode

+- Install packages: `docker-compose run --rm app npm install`
+- Build production site: `docker-compose run --rm app npm run build`
+- Run app: `docker-compose up app -d`
+- Access the app at `https://perihelion.lvh.me/`